gin66/FastAccelStepper/README.md

 ### ESP32S3

+The ESP32S3's rmt module is similar to esp32c3 with 4 instead of 2 channels and with different register names.

+#### ESP-IDF version 4.x.y:
 This stepper driver uses mcpwm/pcnt + rmt modules.
 Can drive up to 8 motors.
 Tested with 6 motors (not by me).

-The ESP32S3's rmt module is similar to esp32c3 with 4 instead of 2 channels and with different register names.
+#### ESP-IDF version >=5.3.0:
+This stepper driver uses rmt modules.
+Can drive up to 4 motors.

 ### ESP32C3